 As a parent, I worry for my kids.
-As a teacher, I worry for my kids.
-I’ve spent a lot of time wondering what I would do if there were an active shooter in the building where I teach.
+And until I recently retired from teaching, I worried for my kids at school, too.
+I spent a lot of time wondering what I would do if there were an active shooter in my school building.

-Even though the district where I teach has a “shelter in place” policy, I have trained for active shooter drills.
-One of the first things I do at the beginning of each year is develop a “what if” strategy.
-I eyeball my classroom to determine whether it would be better to have my students exit out the window or race out the door to the nearby stairwell in the event of an incident.
+Even though the district where I taught has a “shelter in place” policy, I trained for active shooter drills.
+One of the first things I did at the beginning of each year is develop a “what if” strategy.
+I eyeballed my classroom to determine whether it would be better to have my students exit out the window or race out the door to the nearby stairwell in the event of an incident.

-Inevitably, I often pause mid-thought and wonder “How have we gotten here?”
+Inevitably, I’d pause mid-thought and wonder “How have we gotten here?”

 While it is true that our children have not known a life without cell phones or Netflix, it’s also true that they have not known life without active shooter drills.
-Forty-two states now have laws that require emergency safety drills in schools, and they are no longer referring to fire drills.
+About 95% of schools nationwide drill students on active shooter lockdown procedures.

 Gun Violence is on the Rise

-Their report claims that guns in school are “just the tip of the iceberg.”
-With 3 million children exposed to gun violence every year during which 2,900 are shot and killed and 15,600 are shot and injured, the fear is real.
+The Everytown report calls guns in school “just the tip of the iceberg.”
+With 3 million children exposed to gun violence every year—with 3,500 shot and killed and 15,000 more shot and injured—the fear is real.

 Experts counsel us to talk with our kids.
 But what can we possibly say to our children about gun violence?
 It defies logic, going against everything we’ve tried to instill about inherent goodness and trust.
 We can’t provide advice because there isn’t any.
 We can’t reassure our kids that they are safe because they aren’t.